abaer123/Racing-Repository/Courses/Workshops/CICD/3_Caching_Rules_And_Failures.md

 # :rocket: Step 02 - Pipeline Speed With Caching

 1. We saw after committing our last change that the pipeline does take some time to run.
-Our next few pipelines will build off of our current configuration, so why dont we add some caching for the node_modules so that they dont have to be pulled next time.
+Our next few pipelines will build off of our current configuration, so why dont we add some caching for the _vendor/ruby & Gemfile.lock_ so that they dont have to be pulled next time.
 2. Lets go ahead add the code below right under our **_image_** definition so that our node modules will be cached:

 ```plaintext